grame-cncm/faust/architecture/api/doc/Generic.md

 # Faust API

 This API allows to interact with a Faust object and its associated audio engine at a high level.
-The idea is that all the audio part of the app is implemented in Faust allowing developers to focus on the design of the app itself.
+The idea is that all the audio part of the app is implemented in Faust allowing developers to focus on the design of the application itself.

-### App Set-Up
+### Application Set-Up

 Import `DspFaust.h` and `DspFaust.cpp` in your project (this can be done simply by dragging these files in your project tree).
 Then, import `DspFaust.h` (`#include "DspFaust.h"`) in the file where you want to create/control the Faust object.